 Greencane toilet paper is made from a mix of materials.
 70% is made from a mix of recycled sugarcane and bamboo fibre (bagasse).
 This is a byproduct of the sugar refining process.
 The other 30% is wood pulp, which is added for softness.
 Greencane says this wood pulp is certified but doesn’t say what this certification is.

-Greencane does bleach their toilet paper to make it white.
-However, they do say they don’t use chlorine in the bleaching process.
-Frustratingly, they don’t say what they do use in its place.
-Instead, they ambiguously state that “we believe that the assurance of having ISO14001 Environmental Certification ensure correct and safe bleaching & environmental manufacturing“.
+Greencane does bleach its toilet paper to make it white.
+However, Greencane does say they don’t use chlorine in the bleaching process.
+Frustratingly, it doesn’t say what they do use in its place.
+Instead, Greencane ambiguously states that “we believe that the assurance of having ISO14001 Environmental Certification ensure correct and safe bleaching & environmental manufacturing“.

 How long does a box last?

 Our box from January is still going strong.
 And, as of the end of May, we have enough rolls for one to two more weeks.
 We’re a family of four.
 In this period we went through potty training our littlest and having builders in for 6 weeks.
 I’d guess normally a box could last around 5 months in normal circumstances.

 Who Gives A Crap

 Cost: £36 for 48 rolls of recycled toilet paper (75p per roll).
 Alternatively £40 for 48 rolls of bamboo toilet paper (83p per roll)